I want to try to achieve something a bit different with this Long Tail Pro review…

 Long Tail Pro comes with a free unrestricted seven-day trial, and you can sign up for as little as $25 per month IF you pay on an annual basis.
 If you prefer to pay monthly, you’re looking at $37 per month.

 One great thing about Long Tail Pro is that it’s one of those products where you can always find a voucher code for a discount if you look!
-For example, if you use “ANNUAL39OFF” and sign up with this link, you will get 39% off, but only if you opt to pay annually.
+For example, if you use “ANNUAL39OFF” and sign up with this link, you will get 39% off, but this Long Tail Pro discount only works if you opt to pay annually.

 The “Starter” tier, with 1000 keyword lookups every 24 hours should be enough for anyone starting out in blogging – or even people who are quite established.
 It’s pleasing to see a product where they don’t seem to trick you into having to pay for a more expensive version.
 On the more negative side, I did feel that you’re nudged towards doing annual payment, with the monthly option kept slightly “hidden.”